versionone/vue/docs/pages/contributing/Components.md

 ### README.md
 This file should include the content for the component's documentation.
 This is used to generate the documentation page for each component.

-### Component file(s) and their Specs
+### Component file(s) and their Tests
-All components should have their own source and spec files.
+All components should have their own source and test files.
 Every component should contain appropriate tests for its functionality.
-These tests should live side-by-side with the source component file.
-Tests should consist of the component file's name appended with `.spec`.
+These tests live within the `__tests__` directory.
+Tests should consist of the component file's name appended with `.test`.

 Tests may be run via WallabyJS or with the command: `npm test`.